armsultan/kubernetes-nova-lab/docs/deploy-nova-helm/configure-simple-http-load-balancing-in-nova.md

-# Configure backends configruation in Nova
+# Configure a simple HTTP load Balancing service in Nova

 In the [last excerise](service-discovery-normal-vs-headless-services.md) we discovered the importance of using "headless" services in order for Nova to